 Sunnyside Pavilion (1755 Lake Shore Boulevard)

-Want to say your “I dos” with the CN tower and Rogers Centre as your backdrop?
-Head to the top of the Thompson Toronto.
-Its 3,900 square-foot rooftop is outfitted with chic decor and has both indoor and outdoor spaces available.
-It has enough room for 220 people, so you can add a few extra names to your guest list.
+Want to say your “I dos” with the CN Tower and Rogers Centre as your backdrop?
+Head to the top of the 1 Hotel Toronto.
+Its 3,900 square-foot rooftop is outfitted with nature-inspired decor and has both indoor and outdoor spaces available.
+It has enough room for 200 people, so you can add a few extra names to your guest list.